Sleep Apnea In Infants: Risks, Symptoms and Treatments

 [1].

-When you suspect your baby may have sleep apnea, your doctor will do a
+When you suspect that your baby may serious and too long breathing pauses, your doctor will do a

 general physical examination.
 He will check heart rate and breathing